-The residual risk of transmission of vCJD by transfusion is possible but not yet reported in Australia.
+There is also a risk of transmission through blood transfusions although it has not yet been reported in Australia.
 However, in the United Kingdom, there have been a small number of reported cases of putative transfusion transmission since 2004.

 There are currently no routine available tests to predict or prevent vCJD from transmission by transfusion.
-As a precaution, people who have spent a cumulative period of 6 months in the UK between 1 January 1980 and 31 December 1996 and/or had a transfusion in the UK between 1 January 1980 and the present time are not accepted as blood donors in Australia.
+As a precaution, people who have spent a cumulative period of 6 months in the UK between 1 January 1980 and 31 December 1996 or had a transfusion in the UK between 1980 and 2001 are not accepted as blood donors in Australia.

 When to suspect vCJD?

-Patients can present with fatigue, weight loss, headache, malaise and deficits in higher cortical function.
+Patients can present with fatigue, weight loss, headache, unsteadiness, involuntary movements and deficits in higher cortical function.

 Clinically assess patients for neurodegenerative signs and symptoms.
 Immediately consult with experts.